-The growth rate will exceed that of the market in all product lines
+- The growth rate will exceed that of the market in all product lines - Kesko Group's return on capital employed will be 14%

 2. E-COMMERCE AND MULTI-CHANNEL SERVICES

 Customer needs and consumption behaviour have changed greatly along with new web services and rapidly developing mobile devices.
 In multi-channel transactions, customers expect stores to provide real-time information about product selections, properties, prices and availability.